 - A few quality backlinks in month one beats any technical tweak

-- After launch, give the site a 60-90 day “quiet window” — no big structural changes
+- After launch, give the site a 60-90 day quiet window with no big structural changes

 FAQ

-Q: How long until a new site is “out” of the sandbox?
-A: Usually 8-16 weeks, varies widely.
-Technically strong + good content + a few backlinks often clears at 8-10 weeks; sitemap-only with no traffic or links can take 4-6 months.
+Q: How long until a new site is “out” of the sandbox / probation?
+A: Usually 8-16 weeks, and it varies widely.
+Technically strong content plus a few backlinks often clears at 8-10 weeks; a sitemap-only site with no traffic or links can take 4-6 months.

-Q: Does Google publicly acknowledge the sandbox?
-A: Officially described as “cautious treatment for new domains,” not a separate sandbox system.
-The behavior is real either way.
+Q: Does Google publicly acknowledge a “sandbox”?
+A: Officially Google describes it as cautious treatment for new domains, not a separate sandbox system.
+The behavior is real regardless of the label.

 Q: Is migrating from a subdirectory to a new independent domain still “new site”?
 A: Yes.
 Even with identical content, Google rebuilds authority signals from zero.
-Don’t change domains unless necessary.
+Do not change domains unless necessary.

 Q: Are expired domains useful?
 A: High risk.
-Possible to inherit spam history, sometimes some link equity carries over.
-Before buying, check Wayback Machine + ahrefs historical backlink record.
+You can inherit spam history; sometimes a little link equity carries over.
+Before buying, check the Wayback Machine plus the domain’s historical backlink record in Ahrefs.

 Related